 Come date night, a visit from the in-laws or any fancy dinner party, thick cuts are the easiest way to look like a real gourmand in front of your guests.
 Think ribeye, porterhouse, filet mignon and the like.
 Since you’re likely spending a bit more on these cuts at the grocery store, you’ll want to make sure you don’t overcook all those extra dollars.

-- Remove the steak from the oven when it’s about five degrees less than the internal temperature of your desired doneness: 120°-130°F for rare, 140°-150°F for medium or 160°-170°F for well done (if you insist).
+The best time to remove the steak is when it’s about five degrees less than the internal temperature of your desired doneness: 120°-130°F for rare, 140°-150°F for medium or 160°-170°F for well done (if you insist).
 If you don’t have a meat thermometer, remove it after 9 to 11 minutes if you like your steak rare, 13 to 16 minutes for medium or 20 to 24 minutes for well done, assuming your steak is 1½ inches thick.
 It’ll take a few minutes longer if your steak is thicker (see this cheat sheet for help).
 You can also use the aforementioned touch test.

 What About the Stove?